 Over the many years we’ve spent covering dating online, eHarmony and Match have been at the forefront of the most popular dating websites, and we've become very familiar with both.

 If you feel like you have trouble navigating online dating and deciding which site is best for you, we understand.
-Rest assured, however, that eHarmony and Match are the best of the best!
+Rest assured, however, our review will help you determine which site is better for you!

 They do have their differences, which we’ve broken down in this comparison.
 Let's get started shall we?